Electronic Exams (eExams)

 In the unforeseen event that a computer freezes, you need to notify an exam supervisor (invigilator) as soon as possible by raising your hand.
 The invigilator will supply you with a backup laptop and you can pick up from the latest auto saved response (every thirty seconds).

 We know that exams can be a stressful time and the last thing you want to worry about is walking into the unknown.
-Be assured, we've got you covered.

 Before the exam

 To get you familiar with how eExams work, there are a few things you can do.

 - Watch this video to get an idea of how eExams work.

 - Check the Quick Reference Guide for Students (pdf, 0.74 mb)